healthdisparities/SISG2024-Module4/README.md

 + Quantify health outcomes and disparities using biobank electronic health record data.

-+ Model the associations of genetic and socioenvironmental risk factors with health outcomes and disparities.
++ Model the associations of social determinants of health and genetic risk factors with health outcomes and disparities.

 + Infer genetic ancestry from genomic variant data.